morgant/tiggit/README.md

 ### Daemon

-In daemon mode, `tiggit` will read the list of repositories it should mirror and keep updated from `/etc/tiggit.conf` (one per line).
+In daemon mode, `tiggit` will read the list of repositories it should mirror and keep updated from `/etc/tiggit.conf` (see [CONFIGURATION](#CONFIGURATION) for further details).
 After the initial mirroring of any repositories it's not already mirroring, it will fetch updates every 15 minutes.

 One can manually run it as a daemon as follows: